colinkiama/projectile/README.md

 7. The final HTML string generated will be put added into a new HTML file output.
 The generated file in the output directory will be used to send emails via slinger.

 ## How to use
-You can just call `generate` and it will automatically get files from `index.css`, `index.html` and `index.md` the `/src` directory within your current one, then generate the final html file in the `/output` directory within your current one.
+You can just call `generate` and it will automatically get files from `index.css`, `index.html` and `index.md` the `/src` directory within your current one, then generate the final html file called `index.html` in the `/output` directory within your current one.

 If you would like to modify this behaviour call `generate(options)`.